 Adopted as a tiny kitten one Sunday morning from the Larchmont street farmers market in Hancock Park, Oscar has been with me for 9 years.
 He was indescribably cute and fierce in his early days, whether locking his jaws onto a feather wand like a little piranha or cuddling with an ugly doll.
 He used to curl up into a little ball by my neck when we were sleeping, or ride around inside my shirt when we had to go some where.
 To this day he still loves sleeping in my clothes.

 While Oscar still manages to go limp and purr if I scoop him up and immediately put him inside my shirt, every other time I pick him up panic flares in his eyes while his body goes stiff and an urgent struggle to escape ensues.
 This has come as a huge disappointment to both of us, creating a steep learning curve for our relationship.
 In full disclosure, Oscar is my second meezer; his predecessor Winston and I had something of an infatuated relationship with each other that was passionate and fiery.
-He would pee on anyone else he found sleeping in my bed (my mother) and always wanted me to be touching him.
+He would pee on anyone else he found sleeping in my bed (my mother) and wanted me to be touching him at all times.
 Winston left me the night I moved in with Mylo's father, and after a few months of desperate searching and grieving his disappearance, I adopted Oscar, hoping to fill a void.

 But as everyone who's ever attempted to fill the void left by one relationship with a new relationship learns, it never goes according to plan.
 Everyone is their own special mystery, no one can ever replace anyone else.

 This is not to suggest that I am dissatisfied with Oscar in anyway -- he is unequivocally the most polite cat I have ever owned.
 A true gentleman.
 Oscar is very quiet, not just for a siamese cat, but any cat.
 Instead of meowing, he uses psychological techniques to make his wishes known.
 Usually he just stares at me, critical eyes filled with emotion, reprehension, condescension: